 Janine Africa served as Minister of Education for the MOVE Organization.
 Her daugher, Life Africa, was killed at three weeks old by the Philadelphia police.
 She was later caught in the police raid of the MOVE house where she and eight others were wrongfully convicted of the murder of a police officer who was killed by friendly fire during the raid.
-She has served over 30 years in prison despite her innocence.
+She has served 40 years in prison despite her innocence.
 Learn more about the MOVE 9 and what you can do to help free Janine at MOVE 9 Parole.

 Janine had a baby and got married when she was just seventeen.
 She explains,

 “I didn’t know how to be a mother or a wife and trying to be both was driving me to a nervous breakdown.
 I developed a condition where my throat would close up on me and I couldn’t eat.
 I went from doctor to doctor, hospital to hospital and none of them could do anything for me.”

 One day she happened to pass by a demonstration MOVE was holding.
 She stopped and listened to what they had to say and she was impresed by the “strength, confidence and assertiveness of the MOVE women.”
 Afterwards, she approached some of the MOVE women to find out more.

 She attended the next weekly study session they held and from then on was convinced of MOVE’s message and politics.
 She joined MOVE in 1973.

 After joining MOVE and living out their holistic and natural principles the condition with her throat was cured.
 She also felt more confident as a mother and wife.

 Local politicians are shown the body of Life Africa, April 2, 1976